Time and date functions

-xBand can vibrate the current time - either with 24-hour time or 12-hour time.
-You can choose between several different time encodings, which determine how the time will be represented in vibrations.
+xBand can vibrate the current time - either with 24-hour time or 12-hour time, as well as the current date.

 Manually checking the time or date